-Article 48 Adaptations to education and interim examinations
+Article 49 Adaptations to education and interim examinations

-- a.
+- b.
 The student with a disability or chronic illness can apply for adaptations to the education, the interim examinations and practical assignments.
 As far as possible, such adaptations will be tailored to the needs of the individual student.
 The adaptations may not be made at the expense of the learning outcomes and their assessment, of the course or of the programme.
-The procedures and facilities are outlined in the regulations 'Studying with a Disability' which can be found in the Student Charter. - b.
+The procedures and facilities are outlined in the regulations 'Studying with a Disability' which can be found in the Student Charter. - c.
 After seeking advice from the Study Counselling Services, the Examining Board decides on behalf of the joint Executive Boards on adaptations to educational facilities and examinations.

-Chapter 10 Study advice and counselling, binding recommendation (binding study advice)
+Chapter 10 Study advice and counselling, binding study advice

-Article 49 Advice/preliminary advice binding recommendation
+Article 50 Advice/preliminary advice binding study advice